sstrum2-zz/spamdetector/README.md

 is labelled as spam.
 This method also produces a WordCloud of common spam and non-spam words in the testing dataset (visualizations included below).
 ![Alt Text](spam_testing.png "Spam Words")
 ![Alt Text](ham_testing.png "Non-Spam Words")
+- The main function of this program prints analytics regarding dataset characteristics and model accuracy to the terminal.
+More information regarding these analytics is discussed below.

 Analysis of Results